lewischenstudio/devops/The Practical BPMN 2.0 Master Class/02_the_shoe_shop/README.md

 standard order you simply put the shoes into the warehouse.
 If it’s an order for a customer, put the shoes behind the cash deck and that’s it!

-Your job now is to help Max by creating a simple process.
+Your job now is to help Max by **creating a simple process**.
 Ignore the tasks of the shipping clerk for now.
 Just model what Max needs to do.

 ![Exercise Diagram](./exercise_diagram.svg)